AXA Hong Kong and HSBC jointly launch Overseas StudySurance

 Comprehensive coverage with tailored protection to give peace of mind

-HONG KONG SAR - Media OutReach - 23 August 2021 - With the increasing popularity of overseas study, AXA Hong Kong ("AXA") and HSBC launch a new insurance plan "Overseas StudySurance" to provide extensive care for students getting education abroad.
+HONG KONG, Aug.
+23, 2021 /PRNewswire/ -- With the increasing popularity of overseas study, AXA Hong Kong ("AXA") and HSBC launch a new insurance plan "Overseas StudySurance" to provide extensive care for students getting education abroad.
 With annual premium as low as HKD4,000, students can enjoy the comprehensive protection away from home with the following premium features:

 - Personal accident protection up to HKD1,200,000